-With that in mind, let us now introduce FIDO2 authentication, also called WebAuthn or the Web Authentication standard.
-FIDO2 is a global standard of authentication developed by the World Wide Web Consortium, comprising two major components: WebAuthn and Client to Authenticator Protocol (CTAP).
-The FIDO2 standard allows users to use their common devices, such as laptops or smartphones, as local authenticators rather than rely on traditional methods, such as usernames and passwords.
+And that’s the moment when we get to FIDO2 authentication also called WebAuth or Web Authentication standard.
+FIDO2 is a global standard of authentication built by the World Wide Web consortium.
+WebAuthn is one of two major components that together with Client to Authenticator Protocol (CTAP) makes up the FIDO2 standard.
+The FIDO2 standard allows users to take advantage of their common devices like laptops or smartphones and use them as local authenticators, rather than relying on traditional methods such as usernames and passwords.